HOW TO SELL MUSIC ONLINE IN 2024

 You will enjoy watching > The top 10 graphic design trends right now

 SOCIAL MEDIA MARKETING FOR MUSIC

-Social media is the most favourite place to follow artists and learn about upcoming concerts and shows
+Social media is the favourite place to discover and follow artists and learn about upcoming concerts and shows.

-While live music events connect people to one another in the physical world, much of the experience surrounding the show happens digitally.
-According to a 2020 Facebook and Kantar research report, the vast majority (85%) of US gig participants discover these music events online, and 63% say they like to know more about upcoming music gigs that they might be interested in attending via social media.
+While live music events connect people in the physical world, much of the experience surrounding the show happens digitally.
+According to a 2020 Facebook and Kantar research report, the vast majority (85%) of US gig participants discover these music events online, and 63% say they like to find out more about upcoming music gigs that they might be interested in attending via social media.

 Almost half (49%) of US concertgoers discover shows on Facebook, Instagram, Messenger or WhatsApp, making Facebook platforms* the top source of digital discovery.

 Most popular channels to find upcoming music concerts: